menu

 Of important note, Prairie City is also a city of artists.
 Prairie City has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Prairie City’s character.

-The citizens of Prairie City are slightly better educated than the national average of 21.84% for all cities and towns, with 24.13% of adults in Prairie City having a bachelor's degree or advanced degree.
+The education level of Prairie City citizens is a little higher than the average for US cities and towns: 24.13% of adults in Prairie City have at least a bachelor's degree.

 The per capita income in Prairie City in 2022 was $34,940, which is upper middle income relative to Oregon, and middle income relative to the rest of the US.
 This equates to an annual income of $139,760 for a family of four.
 However, Prairie City contains both very wealthy and poor people as well.